ak26252/gatech-blockchain-project-sp23/README.md

 3 .Start a private IPFS network and upload/download files to it
 4. Observe the DSchain.sol smart contract where all of the data on chain is managed
 5. Access the dApp UI (website) where users can interact with the smart contract

+The dApp UI can be found at https://ak26252.github.io/